There is some fear, especially among those unfamiliar with hospice care, that entering hospice means “giving up” on a loved one.

-Hospice programs in the Cedar Rapids area also provide a variety of Quality of Life resources to every client, including many services available to those receiving home health care.
+Hospice programs in the Cedar Rapids area also provide a variety of Quality of Life resources to every patient, including many services available to those receiving home health care.

-These can include visits from different skilled therapists to provide regular services like massage, which can help relax the client and ease any muscle pain they may be experiencing.
+These can include visits from different skilled therapists to provide regular services like massage, which can help relax the patient and ease any muscle pain they may be experiencing.

-Other services that focus on helping a client’s quality of life can include:
+Other services that focus on helping a patient’s quality of life can include:

-Overall, the staff at Above and Beyond Home Health Care are always eager to discuss the quality of life topics with clients and their families.
+Overall, the staff at Above and Beyond Home Health Care are always eager to discuss the quality of life topics with patients and their families.